zeplin/stylesheet-extensions/packages/zeplin-extension-style-kit/docs/types.md

 ## LengthParams

-Length parameters only include `densityDivisor`, used when only parameters that affect length values are required.
+Length parameters include `densityDivisor`, `useRemUnit` and `rootFontSize`, used when only parameters that affect length values are required.

 ## StyleFunction